hnguyen19/AMATA-fecundity/7 Extra/Follow_up.md

 Questions that arose from the current study.

++ How does population density affect sex ratio?